Lectures on LHC Physics: QCD

 numerically and read off the $p_T$ distribution as a side product of the calculation of the total rate.
 Histograms mean that computing a total cross section numerically we can trivially extract all distributions in the same process.

 The procedure outlined above has an interesting interpretation.
 Imagine we do the entire phase space integration numerically.
 Just like computing the interesting observables we can compute the momenta of all external particles.
 These momenta are not all independent, because of energy--momentum conservation, but this can be taken care of.
 The tool which translates the vector of integration variables $\vec{y}$ into the external momenta is called a \underline{phase space generator} .
 Because the phase space is not uniquely defined in terms of the integration variables, the phase space generator also returns the Jacobian $J_\text{PS}$, called the phase space weight.
 If we think of the integration as an integration over the unit cube, this weight needs to be combined with the matrix element squared $\matx$.
 Once we compute the unique phase space configuration $(k_1, k_2, p_1 \cdots)_j$ corresponding to the vector $\vec{y}_j$, the combined weight $W = J_\text{PS} \matx$ is the probability that this configuration will appear at the LHC.
 This means we do not only integrate over the phase space, we really simulate LHC events.
-The only complication is that the probability of a certain configuration is not only given by the frequency with which it appears, but also by the explicit weight.
+The only complication is that the probability of a given configuration is not only given by the frequency with which it appears, but also by the explicit weight.
 So when we run our numerical integration through the phase space generator and histogram all the distributions we are interested in we generate \underline{weighted events} .
-These events, \ie the momenta of all external particles and the weight $W$, we can for example store in a big file.
+These events, which consist of the momenta of all external particles and the weight $W$, we can for example store in a big file.

-This simulation is not yet what experimentalists want --- they want to represent the probability of a certain configuration appearing only by its frequency.
+This simulation is not yet what experimentalists want --- they want to represent the probability of a certain configuration appearing only by its frequency and not by an additional event weight.
 Experimentally measured events do not come with a variable weight, either they are recorded or they are not.
 This means we have to unweight the events by translating the event weight into frequency.